tayyab-balti/AI-Internship/Day2.md

 4) Choose attribute with highest Information Gain and it will be Root_Node
 - Repeat steps 2-4 for each branch until stopping criteria met

-`Real-life scenario:` Predicting whether a customer will `churn` based on attributes like usage, customer service calls, and contract duration.
+`Real-life scenario:` Predicting whether students can `play football` based on attributes like weather, temperature, humidity, wind.

 ## Random Forest